coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/1_general_controls.md

 Links to standards:

   - Not covered yet in ISO/IEC standards.

 #### #OBFUSCATETRAININGDATA
-(development-time datascience).
+(development-time data science).
 Obfuscate training data: attain a degree of obfuscation of sensitive data where possible.
 When this is done for personal data, it is referred to as _differential privacy_ which is a framework for formalizing privacy in statistical and data analysis, ensuring that the privacy of individual data entries in a database is protected.
 The key idea is to make it possible to learn about the population as a whole while providing strong guarantees that the presence or absence of any single individual in the dataset does not significantly affect the outcome of any analysis.
 This is often achieved by adding a controlled amount of random noise to the results of queries on the database.
 This noise is carefully calibrated to mask the contribution of individual data points, which means that the output of a data analysis (or query) should be essentially the same, whether any individual's data is included in the dataset or not.
 In other words by observing the output, one should not be able to infer whether any specific individual's data was used in the computation.

 Examples of approaches are: